 Carole and Pippa Middleton paid a visit to Kensington Palace on Sunday morning

 Proud grandma Carole understandably can't stay away from her adorable new granddaughter.
-Prince George on Saturday while Kate was giving birth with Prince William by her side, was spotted returning to Kensington Palace to spend some more quality time with the new arrival.
+The Duchess of Cambridge's mother, who is believed to have held the fort and looked after Prince George on Saturday while Kate was giving birth with Prince William by her side, was spotted returning to Kensington Palace to spend some more quality time with the new arrival.

 Carole Middleton was not alone in the car; excited new aunty Pippa Middleton, 31, sat in the passenger seat and shortly after their arrival, Michael Middleton was spotted driving into the Palace too.

 Prince Charles and the Duchess of Cornwall also met William and Kate's new baby on Sunday

 The new parents are yet to reveal the name of their baby girl but have instead expressed their gratitude for all the well wishes received from around the world.